sabareesh169/PTV-and-PIV/README.md

 ![The inputs of the network time and position and the network spits out velocity in x and y directions](https://user-images.githubusercontent.com/25951391/78628223-67a3fc00-7848-11ea-9470-d5606d15df9b.png)

+The inputs of the network time and position and the network spits out velocity in x and y directions

 So, we need to implement the governing equations of the flow on the neural network as well.
 A Deep Neural Network performs backpropogation to change the weights of the network in order to minimize a prediction loss.
 In a normal regression modeling approach, the loss would be rmse between the actual values and the predictions (in our case between measurements from PIV/PTV and predictions of DNN).
 We now add the residual of the governing equations of the fluid to the loss function as well.
 For example, one of the governing equations we may want to implement is the 'conservation of mass' or 'continuity equation'.
 ![The continutity equation](https://user-images.githubusercontent.com/25951391/78628442-f9ac0480-7848-11ea-95eb-0543ecddb8ff.png)

+The continutity equation

 ![The residual of the continuity equation](https://user-images.githubusercontent.com/25951391/78628443-fa449b00-7848-11ea-9918-e811f235eb63.png)

+The residual of the continuity equation

 By adding the residual to the loss function, we minimize the residual which is effectively implementing the continuity equation on the predictions.